 Collaborative Op-Ed, written with John Flynn and placed in the Mail Tribune.
-This is a revision of a related blog, and focuses on simple yet powerful things we can (and must) do now to confront the issues that have motivated Occupy Wall Street and caused financial, social and environmental distress across the nation.
+This focuses on simple yet powerful things we can do now to address the issues that have motivated Occupy Wall Street and caused financial, social and environmental distress across the nation.
 We face challenges but also many opportunities to makes changes in our lives that will add up to real change if made collectively.
 So, get marching and share this with friends, too

 Let’s take back our democracy and reclaim the American Dream